 A tapestry of land, water, plants, and animals.

-A once-in-a-lifetime destination for a million visitors each year.
+Its geographic diversity is unique among national forests.
+The three distinct landscapes of the Copper River Delta, the Eastern Kenai Peninsula, and Prince William Sound are destinations for adventurers and nature enthusiasts the world over and are once-in-a-lifetime destinations for a million visitors each year.
 You’ll find a special place here, camping with family and friends, cruising the Sound, or watching a million shorebirds.
 You’ll see Alaskans living and working in the national forest.
 They are guiding visitors on kayak adventures, working gold claims, commercial fishing for Copper River reds, following a traditional way of life.

 Whether it’s your first trip or your tenth, we hope you enjoy the wild lands, wildlife, wild fish, and wild ice of the Chugach National Forest.

 The Our Forests Are Alaska campaign showcases the people, communities and cultures of Southcentral Alaska and their connections to the Chugach National Forest.

 From salmon fishing and sustainable tourism to commercial business operations, to the celebration of the cultural ties that bind us in partnership and at the same time make us unique, the Chugach National Forest supports the Alaskan way of life.

 Culture and Community

 Learn more about members of communities throughout the region who rely on public lands to sustain their businesses, heat their homes, and provide for their families.

 - The Chugach National Forest is the farthest north and west of all the national forests, and 30% covered in ice